Researcher

 Teaching

-I have previously done teaching at the Central American University in Managua, Nicaragua and served as a teaching assistant at Central European University, Budapest, Hungary while I was doing my PhD.
-I have more recently been giving a few lectures at Cemus (Uppsala University) and SLU, both related to my research topics.
+I taught at the Central American University in Managua, Nicaragua (since then confiscated by the Nicaraguan regime) and served as a teaching assistant at Central European University, Budapest, Hungary (university that was expelled by the Hungarian regime - CEU is now in Austria) while I was doing my PhD.
+I regularly lecture in Master's and Bachelor programmes at Cemus (Uppsala University) and SLU.

 Research